nembrinj/protofablab/2025/projects/Group103/README.md

 # Ball-E

+Alessio Petrone: <alessio.petrone@students.unibe.ch>
+Silas Leuenberger: <silas.leuenberger@students.unibe.ch>

 ## Abstract

 In the theatre piece *Le Train*, a scene creates the opportunity for a robot to become part of the performance.
-We introduce **Ball-E**, a compact robot that uses a USB camera to detect a glimmering ball of light.
-It autonomously navigates toward the ball and, through a custom 3D-printed mechanism, guides it through a funnel into spinning DC motors that launch it up a ramp.
-The result is a striking visual effect, scattering sparks of light that bring moments of hope into the darkness of the scene.
+We introduce **Ball-E**, a compact robot that uses a USB camera to detect a glowing ball.
+It autonomously navigates toward the ball and, through a custom 3D-printed mechanism, guides it through a funnel into spinning DC motors that launch it up a ramp, creating a small spectacle through this little light show.

 ## Table of Contents